 New Construction Upgrades that Add Value

-These high-ROI projects will typically add value to your home during new construction.
+These high-ROI new construction upgrades add value to your home during new construction.

 1. Wood floors

 Generally, carpet comes standard everywhere except for the kitchen, bathrooms, entryway and hallways.
 Many homeowners desire the seamless look of hardwood or laminate throughout the first floor.
 Removing carpeting and matching the existing floors after move-in can be challenging because it’s difficult to match the exact color of a floor once it’s already been exposed to the sun for a while.

 If you’re trying to match hardwood, you may wish to re-stain the entire floor to make sure it matches perfectly.
 If you have laminate or engineered hardwood, the batch of color can be slightly different than the batch originally installed in your home.
 Replacing the flooring can also create quite a mess and make living in your home difficult until the project is complete.
 In the end, upgrading the carpet so that you have one flooring type throughout will save you the headache.
 Plus, this is one of the home upgrades that increases value right off the bat!

 If you ever want to add a bathroom to your home, make sure you pay for roughed-in plumbing.
 This will save you time and money.
 Imagine having to drill through concrete in a basement to add piping — it doesn’t sound easy or cheap, and it isn’t!
 Roughed-in plumbing is well worth the cost if you’re even considering adding a bathroom to your home.

 3. ElectricalSimilar to roughed-in plumbing, installing any additional electrical will be much easier when your house is down to the studs.
 Whether you want to run cable for in-wall speakers or allow for new appliances like a double oven or towel warmer, planning for it in advance will save labor and, therefore, money.